ElsaB/impact-annotator/data/oncokb/README.md

 The script `annotate_with_oncokb_annotator.sh` does the following:

-* First calls `prepare_for_annotation.R` which does some minor changes on the dataset.
+* First it calls `prepare_for_annotation.R` which does some minor changes on the dataset.
 Indeed oncokb-annotator needs a `Variant_Classification` feature, which can be computed from the `Consequence` feature as follow:

 | Consequence               | Variant_Classification |
 | ------------------------- | ---------------------- |